 If you want to know the cost of living in Mumbai check out our blog

-Cheapest areas to live in and around Mumbai
+Which are the cheapest areas to live in and around Mumbai?

 ● Kurla (E)

 Which are the posh areas to live in Mumbai?